gusmanb/GusNet/docs/GusBundle-User-Manual.md

 To start serving pages you must add a path.
 Each path is composed by a virtual path and a physical path.
 The virtual path is the one at your hidden service (per example "/forum") and the physical path is where the pages to serve are stored.

-With GusNet's GusBundle you can serve [GusScript](GusScript)(GusScript) pages.
+With GusNet's GusBundle you can serve [GusScript](GusScript.md) pages.
 If you only need to serve HTML, then you can rename your files to .gsc and you are set.
-If you need more complex behaviors and know how to program, the you can use [GusScript](GusScript)(GusScript), which is a variant of C# with some PHP touches.
+If you need more complex behaviors and know how to program, the you can use [GusScript](GusScript.md), which is a variant of C# with some PHP touches.

 Remember that to execute a page you must add it to the link as "file=yourgsc", so, if you have configured the path "/forum" and want to execute the page "createpost.gsc", then the final link should point to "/forum?file=createpost".
 Note that the extension is not needed.